Cycling with older kids who have a disability or special needs

 There is also a two seater version available if you need to transport two children by bike.

 With a trailer bike or tagalong there is only a single wheel touching the ground.
 This means they may feel rather wobbly, especially at speed.
-This can prove problematic for some children, and as mentioned additional assistance may be needed with the mounting and dismounting process.
-A good alternative is a trailer trike, which has two wheels to give a good level of stability for the child being towed, and won’t tip over when you come to a halt.
+This can prove problematic for some children, plus as mentioned additional assistance may be needed with the mounting and dismounting process.
+An alternative is a trailer trike, which has two wheels to give a good level of stability for the child being towed, and won’t tip over when you come to a halt.

 One popular option is the Mission Piggyback Trailer Trike, which comes in a 20” and 24” wheel version.
 It can be fitted with an adapted seat with a backrest, side supports and a seat belt for children who require the additional support.